ermongroup/WikipediaPovertyMapping/README.md

 both research in the social sciences and future policy decisions.

 Here is an example:
+On the left is the ground truth values of 1074 data points averaged on Admin 2 Level for Tanzania.
+On the right is the Wikipedia Embedding Model predicted values averaged on Admin 2 level for a model trained on Ghana and tested on Tanzania (r2 = 0.52).
+The resulting predictions show that the model is capable of generalizing across national boundaries.
 <p align="center">
 <img src="https://github.com/ermongroup/WikipediaPovertyMapping/blob/master/images/GHA_TZA(groundtruth,predicted).png" width="600"/>

-<em>Ground truth values of 1074 data points averaged on Admin 2 Level for Tanzania.
-Right: Wikipedia
-Embedding Model predicted values averaged on Admin 2 level for a model trained on Ghana and tested on Tanzania (r2 = 0.52).
-The resulting predictions show that the model is capable of generalizing across national boundaries.</em>
 </p>

 <p align="center">